 And now, a new adaptation is in the works!
 ITV and Amazon Studios announced today that actress Olivia Cooke has begun filming as Becky Sharp for the ITV adaptation of William Makepeace Thackeray’s Vanity Fair.
 ITV’s Polly Hill promises that “Gwyneth Hughes’ stunning scripts bring the novel to life in a way that will really connect with a modern audience.”

-Olivia Cooke (Lizzie Cree, The Limehouse Golem) will be joined by a star-studded cast including musician and actor Johnny Flynn (Genius) as Dobbin, Martin Clunes (Doc Martin, Arthur & George, Goodbye, Mr. Chips, Shakespeare in Love) as Sir Pitt Crawley, Frances de La Tour (The Collection, Hugo, The History Boys, The History of Tom Jones, a Foundling) as Miss Matilda Crawley, Suranne Jones (Doctor Foster, The Crimson Field) as Miss Pinkerton and Michael Palin as Thackeray himself.
+Olivia Cooke (Lizzie Cree, The Limehouse Golem) will be joined by a star-studded cast including musician and actor Johnny Flynn (Genius) as Dobbin, Martin Clunes (Doc Martin, Arthur & George, Goodbye, Mr. Chips, Shakespeare in Love) as Sir Pitt Crawley, Frances de La Tour (The Collection, Hugo, The History Boys, The History of Tom Jones, a Foundling) as Miss Matilda Crawley, Suranne Jones (Crimson Field’s Sister Joan Livesey) as Miss Pinkerton and Michael Palin as Thackeray himself.

 Tom Bateman (Murder On The Orient Express, Jekyll & Hyde) takes the role of Captain Rawdon Crawley and Charlie Rowe (Neverland, Robin Hood) of George Osborne.